-The nuclear safety program has been aimed at correcting specific safety deficiencies in Soviet-designed nuclear power reactors.
-With this mission largely achieved, the program will focus on safety issues in other countries.
-In addition, a program to eliminate production of plutonium in Russia was transferred from the Defense Department to DOE's nuclear safety program in FY2003.
+The program to eliminate production of plutonium in Russia was transferred from the Defense Department to DOE in FY2003.
 Three plutonium-producing reactors at two sites in Russia also produce power for civilian consumption, and U.S. efforts have been aimed at redesigning the plants so that any plutonium produced could remain unseparated.
 The program has been redirected to replacing the plants with fossil-fueled generating capacity and shutting down the reactors by 2006 and 2007.